-SPECIMEN FORMAT FOR REGISTRATION OF SECURITY PLAN FOR CATEGORY-1 SOURCES
+SPECIMEN FORMAT FOR SUBMISSION OF SECURITY PLAN FOR CATEGORY-1 SOURCES

-Sub: Proposal for registration of security plan with District Law and Enforcement Authority
+Sub: Submission of security plan to District Law and Enforcement Authority for information

-As per the requirements specified in section 4.5.1 of the AERB Safety Guide on 'Security of Radioactive Sources in Radiation Facilities', (AERB/RF-RS/SG-1), published by the Atomic Energy Regulatory Board (AERB), which is the Competent Authority for radiation protection in the country, the security plan need to be registered with the District Law and Enforcement Authority.
-Herewith please find the details of our radiation facility along with the proposed security plan for registration.
+As per the requirements specified in section 4.5.1 of the AERB Safety Guide on 'Security of Radioactive Sources in Radiation Facilities', (AERB/RF-RS/SG-1), published by the Atomic Energy Regulatory Board (AERB), which is the Competent Authority for radiation protection in the country, the security plan need to be submitted to the District Law and Enforcement Authority for information.
+Herewith please find the details of our radiation facility along with the proposed security plan.